The Apprentice (British TV series): Series 20 (2026)

+The twentieth series aired on 29 January 2026.
+For the first time since series ten, and the second time overall, there were 20 candidates taking part in the series.
+The Apprentice: You're Fired! was also reformatted as The Apprentice: Unfinished Business, presented by Angela Scanlon.

+On 16 April, the twentieth series was won by Karishma Vijay.

+Series 21 (2027)

-A twentieth series is due to air in 2026.
+The twenty-first series is scheduled to air in early 2027.

 Filming

 Schedule

-Every series of The Apprentice is pre-recorded before it is broadcast – although the show's twelve-week broadcast schedule gives the impression that each episode was filmed over a period of twelve weeks, in reality, each series' filming schedule is conducted within a two-month period, a few months before the show is to be aired.
-While the candidates do have a break between tasks to relax within the large rented house or apartment with which they are provided by the production team for the duration of the competition, each task is generally performed with a much closer time-frame than it appears on the programme.
+Every series of The Apprentice is pre-recorded before it is broadcast – although the show's twelve-week broadcast schedule gives the impression that each episode was filmed over a period of twelve weeks, in reality, the whole series is filmed within a two-month period, a few months before broadcast.
+While the candidates have a break between tasks to relax within the large rented house or flat with which they are provided, each task is generally performed within a shorter time-frame than it appears on the programme.

-Compared to the US series, the British version has a more rigid format that requires the production team to provide enough footage for each series, that is to be then incorporated into twelve separate episodes.
+Compared to the US series, the British version has a more rigid format that requires the production team to provide enough footage to be incorporated into twelve separate episodes.
 Early rules in filming meant that multiple firings were not allowed in the first two series, a fact that was acknowledged as an issue by Sugar when he expressed his desire to fire both Alexa Tilley and Syed Ahmed following a task in the second series, but could only get rid of the former.
-In subsequent series, this rule was changed after the show increased the number of candidates for the competition, meaning that Sugar could conduct double firings where needed by the film crew as part of the filming schedule.
+In subsequent series, this rule was changed after the show increased the number of candidates, so that Sugar could conduct double and triple firings.